Shohail-Ismail/COM1008-HTML-Project/README.md

 # Running the program

-To view, download website.zip, extract files, then click any one of the HTML files and view in web browser, navigating to other pages through hyperlinks.
+To view, click any one of the HTML files and view in web browser, navigating to other pages through hyperlinks.